In 2013 I was awarded the AAP's Media Prize for my work in public philosophy.

 I'm the editor, with Graham Priest, of Martial Arts and Philosophy: Beating and Nothingness.
 A scholarly collection on the same topic, Philosophy and the Martial Arts, is now out with Routledge internationally.

 Fiction and Poetry

 My fourth picture book for children is My Brother is a Beast.
 The first, My Nanna is a Ninja, was published in 2014, and reprinted several times.
 My next was My Pop is a Pirate then My Sister is a Superhero.
 All four are illustrated by Peter Carnavas.

 I've also published short fiction and poetry in literary magazines.

 I've published opinion, features and reviews for The Age, The Sydney Morning Herald, The Australian, The Guardian, The Australian Literary Review and BBC.
 I've been a regular columnist for the ABC and Canberra Times.
 My work is published in The Best Australian Science Writing 2013.

 I regularly comment on radio, including a monthly spot as a 'Modern Dilemmas' panelist on Radio National's 'Life Matters'.
 I was a regular guest on 'Mornings' with Alan Brough on ABC 774, 'philosopher-in-residence' on 'Afternoons' with James Valentine on ABC Sydney 702, and 'sports philosopher' with Francis Leach on SEN 1116.
 I've also spoken on television: ABC's 'The Drum' and 'Hack' and Channel 7's 'Sunrise'.

 I have a PhD in Philosophy, after a BA (Hons) in Philosophy and Literature.
-I am an Honourary Fellow in Philosophy at the University of Melbourne, where I was a Research Fellow in Aesthetics from 2005-2007.
+I am an Associate in Philosophy at the University of Melbourne, where I was a Research Fellow in Aesthetics from 2005-2007.
 I've published in various scholarly journals, including Philosophy Today and Philosophy East and West.